 Climate change and psychological distance relationship

-Some studies find the complex relationship between psychological distance and climate change, with decreased distance linked to greater concern.
-Another study finds that greater distance is associated with positive attitudes towards mitigation, or people will most likely support mitigation policies.
+Some studies find a complex relationship between psychological distance and climate change, with decreased distance linked to more significant concern.
+Another study finds that greater distance is associated with positive attitudes towards mitigation, or people will most likely support mitigation policies.Â

-A study on California farmers shows that when farmers perceive that climate change will impact areas close to their farms, they are more motivated to adopt adaptation strategies.
+A study on California farmers shows that when farmers perceive climate change will impact areas close to their farms, they are more motivated to adopt adaptation strategies.

 Overcoming psychological distance